 - stalking – repeatedly following or harassing you with the intent to place you in reasonable fear for your safety or your immediate family’s safety;1

 - A credible threat of violence (a statement or actions that reasonably place you in fear for your safety, or the safety of your immediate family); or

 - Repeated actions (such as following you, making harassing telephone calls, or sending harassing emails) that seriously alarm, annoy, or harass you, and that serve no legitimate purpose and cause you to be extremely emotionally upset (distressed).2

 1 Ann.Cal.C.C.P. § 527.6(b); Ann.Cal.Penal Code §§ 240, 242, 646.9

 2 Ann.Cal.C.C.P. § 527.6(b)

-What is a civil harassment order (CHO)?
+What types of civil harassment orders are there?
 How long do they last?

-In a civil harassment order, a judge can order the harasser to stop harassing you and to stay away from you.
-If the judge believes there is a good reason to do so, you may be able to include other family or household members on the order.1 You may receive a temporary order if you show reasonable proof of harassment and that you will suffer great or irreparable harm.2 A temporary order will last until you can have a full court hearing (usually within 21 - 25 days).3 An order after hearing will last up to five years and can be extended for up to an additional five years.
-If the order does not have an expiration date on it, this means that it will last for three years from the date it was issued.4
+You may receive a temporary order if you show reasonable proof of harassment and that you will suffer great or irreparable harm.1 A temporary order will last until you can have a full court hearing (usually within 21 - 25 days).2 An order after hearing will last up to five years and can be extended for up to an additional five years.
+If the order does not have an expiration date on it, this means that it will last for three years from the date it was issued.3

 1 Ann.Cal.C.C.P. § 527.6(d)